-“I wrote so many bad ones,” he said, laughing.
+“I wrote so many bad ones,” he said laughing.
 “I didn’t want to do that with Rowdy.
 I didn’t want to write all the bad stuff to get to the good stuff.
 I did a lot of pre-writing in my head and I let it stew in my mind.
 I’d wait until I could see what is happening, where the story is going, the atmosphere, and picture the events in detail.”

-Sometimes he’d be sitting in a structured environment when the moment arrived, and other times he’d crank out a chapter or two on his laptop while sitting in the car, waiting to pick up his oldest son from an extracurricular activity.
+Sometimes he’d be sitting in a structured environment when the moment arrived and other times he’d crank out a chapter or two on his laptop while sitting in the car, waiting to pick up his older son from an extracurricular activity.

 “When I found the opportunity to write, I would,” he said.
 “It took a very long time.”

-And after years of “writing here and there,” Mullen’s classroom-story-turned-novel was finally released to the public in March.
+And after years of “writing here and there,” Mullen’s classroom-story-turned-novel was finally released to the public on March 30.

 “Its’ very exciting,” Mullen said of his first self-published book, Rowdy: Wild and Mean, Sharp and Keen.

 Mullen describes Rowdy as “a clean-cut character” who doesn’t curse, doesn’t engage in violence “just because,” and learns, through tough lessons, to stand up for himself.

 “He is the guy who always makes the right choices, and wonders if the choice is right for him, or if it’s right for others,” Mullen explained.
 “Living for others becomes his way.”

 If Mullen’s character sounds like a protagonist from a traditional Western tale, that’s because it is.